Women in cooperatives: Algorithmic management

+Environmental sustainability and just transitions

+A just transition is the process of shifting towards environmentally sustainable economies in a way that is inclusive, reduces inequities, and leaves no one behind.
+Women-led cooperatives have been described as active agents of change in this shift, and women-owned and women-led enterprises are reported to be more likely than their male-led counterparts to prioritize environmental considerations and social responsibility.
+This leadership spans sectors ranging from forest conservation to the circular economies built by informal waste pickers.
+Women are often regarded as stewards of natural and household resources, holding traditional and ecological knowledge important for local climate adaptation.
+They still face structural barriers, such as unequal access to finance and "time poverty" created by unpaid care work, that limits their resilience to climate risk.
+Cooperatives help close these gaps by sharing collective knowledge on disaster risk reduction and by facilitating access to green technologies and climate smart inputs.

+Examples can be found throughout the world.
+In Vietnam, the Hoa Le Clean Dragon Fruit Cooperative, whose membership is about 80% women, has adopted environmental and social governance (ESG) practise alongside water and energy saving technologies.
+In Senegal women's groups in the classified forests of Mbao have restored degraded land and former dumps into productive gardens through agroecology and community led reforestation.
+Fiji's Bia-i-Cake Women's Cooperative, formed during COVID-19 pandemic, runs sustainable food-security projects, including a tilapia farm and a greenhouse.
+In Ethiopia, the Oromia Coffee Farmers' Cooperative Union has brought solar energy to women coffee farmers for both agricultural and office tasks.
+While India's Jharkhand Women Self-Supporting Poultry Cooperative Federation, combines collective procurement and marketing with social protection, such as insurance and edition funds, enabling women to challenge traditional inequalities in rural livelihoods.

+Barriers and persistent challenges

 Traditional role of women

 In many developing countries there is a "prevalent misconception" that reproductive and domestic roles should be a woman's most important job.
 When women attempt to add an income-earning job on top of other roles, pressure to uphold the unequal division of labor and care work in the household severely restricts their job choices, even putting them on the outside circle in cooperatives because there is little time left for mandatory meeting attendance and other tasks.

 In Latin America, machismo ideology permeates the culture and gives women virtually all the responsibility in child care, domestic work, and other subsistence activities.
 Furthermore, these domestic obligations inhibit women from accessing jobs that are better paid because they require uninterrupted work for long hours.
 Brenda Rosenbaum says that, "However hard they work, women at this level of poverty find it difficult to overcome the gender constraints imposed on them."
 Many women get trapped by pressures and criticism from family members and neighbors that believe the independence cooperatives encourage is "immodest" or too "forward," even to the extent of fathers or husbands forbidding involvement.